 So, what’s worth doing and what’s not?

 Heating.
 Installing central heating should add substantially to the value of your home.
-Gas, where available, is probably best – especially as oil prices are so high.
+Gas, where available, is probably best –though with all energy prices literally going through the roof, it is still going to cost you.
 If you are renovating or starting from scratch underfloor heating is definitely worth the extra cost as it means lower bills for your purchaser and no unsightly radiators.
-Don’t forget the SEAI grants…

 Extra bedroom.
 The more the merrier is certainly the case when it comes to extra bedrooms – providing they are of a reasonable size.
 If you are going to the bother, you might also consider adding an en-suite.
 Buyers now demand more bathrooms.